-12.6.3 Tyre specifications will be determined by the FIA no later than 1 September of the previous season.
-Once determined in this way, the specification of the tyres will not be changed during the Championship season without the agreement of at least 70% of the competing teams.
+12.6.1 Tyre specifications will be determined by the tyre supplier, in agreement with the FIA, no later than 1 September of the previous season for the construction and 1 December for the range of compounds to be used during the Championship season.
+Once determined in this way, the specification of the tyres will not be changed without the agreement of at least 70% of the competing teams.